-On December 9, 2015, the Company issued convertible promissory notes totaling \$60,000.
-At the time of issuance, the notes were evaluated and were determined to contain embedded conversion options that must be bifurcated and reported at fair value with original issue discounts.
-As a result, a derivative discount on convertible promissory notes was recorded.
-During the second quarter ended at August 31, 2017, the company paid off the remaining outstanding note balance in full with 140% interest.
-As a result, the convertible note balance net of discount amortization for the six months ended August 31, 2017 amounted is zero.
+On December 9, 2015, the Company issued a convertible note of \$60,000 which was determined to contain embedded conversion features required to be bifurcated from the host contract and reported at fair value.
+During the second quarter ended at August 31, 2017, the company paid off the remaining outstanding note balance in full plus 140% interest.
+As a result, the convertible note balance net of discount amortization as of November 30, 2017 was zero.